Are there other health related programs at MCC?

 How many students are admitted into each program?

-Answer: For Nursing, we admit 70 students each Fall and Spring semester (for Fall only, about 10-15 of accepted students are high school students).
-On average, there are 500 applicants for Nursing (an additional 200 high school applicants in the Fall only).
-Please note that for students admitted into Nursing directly out of high school, the program is spaced over three years; during the first year you will take courses as described in Admissions Requirements & Procedures and you must get a C or higher in both BIO 142 and BIO 143 during your first year to continue into clinical coursework the second year.
+Answer: For Nursing, we admit 70 students each Fall and Spring semester (for Fall only, about 10 of accepted students are high school students).
+Please note that for students admitted into Nursing directly out of high school, the program is spaced over three years; during the first year you will take courses as described in Admissions Requirements & Procedures and you must get a C or higher in both BIO 144 and BIO 145 during your first year to continue into clinical coursework the second year.

-For Radiologic Technology, we admit 32 students each Fall semester (of which 3 are high school students).
-On average there are 275 applications (of which 75 are high school applicants).
+For Radiologic Technology, we admit 33 students each Fall semester (of which 3 are high school students).

-For Dental Hygiene, we admit 42 students each Fall semester (of which 4 are high school students).
-On average there are 275 applications (of which 75 are high school applicants).
+For Dental Hygiene, we admit about 40 students each Fall semester (of which 4 are high school students).

-For Dental Assisting, we generally admit 16 students each Fall semester (of which 2 are high school students).
-On average there are 115 applications (of which 15 are high school applicants).
+For Dental Assisting, we generally admit 12 students each Fall semester (of which 2 are high school students).

 How are points calculated?
 Is there anything that I can do to get more points?
 Can someone calculate my points for me?
 How many points do I need to have?